JCPenne/mid-term/planning_directory/presentation_path.md

 - **Click on Favorites Tab.**
 - **Click on *Contact Seller* Button**

-"Once a conversation is started up John sends out his initial offer, hoping Alice will bite, and logs out for the day with his fingers crossed."
+"Once a conversation is started up John sends out his initial offer, hoping Alice will bite"
 - **Send New Message**
   - *Message*
     - "Would you be willing to sell it for $45?"

+"John then logs out for the day with his fingers crossed."
 - **Click on Wand**
 - **Click on Logout**